HP319193/prisme.ai/docs/docs/en/getstarted/operational-test.md

 #### Install App from Prisme.ai Apps Store
 - Choose a Custom Code app, install it, add a simple function that returns Hello World, and uninstall the app.

+Certainly!
+My apologies for missing that part.
+Here's the addition to the documentation:

+### 5. Workspace Management

+#### Share and Modify the Workspace
+- Share the workspace, modify the details, and add a logo.

+#### Create and Manage Workspace Versions
+- Create a version, add automation, perform a rollback, and verify the changes.

+#### Test Activity (Audit Log)
+- Check the activity logs and filter specific events.

+#### Test Rollback
+- Verify the rollback functionality.

+### 6. Code Verification

+#### Verify the Code
+- Access the YAML code of each page, automation, and Apps, and ensure it syncs with the no-code changes.

 ### AI Knowledge Operational Test